JoeMcCa/lapsimv2/README.md

  Core functions for the lapsim are saved in /lapsim functions/ folder.
 Example wrappers are in the form of runner_xxxx.m files.

+ Many of the files in the root folder are example data outputs and can be ignored.

  ## Quick Start Tips

 Change the loaded track file as required.